solyjs/solyjs/README.md

 ```

 Start using SolyJS
+`solyjs init`\
-`solyjs init` -> This command will create directories which solyjs need for works
+ This command will create directories which solyjs need for works

 on your app init